 Any time you are considering a business partnership you need to check references.
 Ask your prospective payment processing partner for references and talk to peers about how easy the company is to do business with and how they bill.
 Viscount says it can also be helpful to research the company online, checking their Net Promoter Score and Better Business Bureau rating.
 He cautions MSPs, however, that there are several websites that rate payment processing companies, but accept money to increase a company’s ranking.
 Make sure you understand the basis for the company’s rating before you allow it to influence your decision.

 3If you’re just a case number on hold in a phone queue, hang up.

 Insist that the payment processing company you’re considering as a partner assigns you a dedicated account representative.
 Viscount says, “I’m big on relationships, so in this day and age, being able to pick up a phone and reach someone that has a longstanding relationship with the company and answer my questions is essential.”
-He also points out support isn’t just for the merchant.
-Although your client may be the source of the payment company’s revenue, your business is referring clients to them — so they need to provide you with support and assistance as well.
+He also points out that support isn’t just for the merchant.
+Although your client may be the source of the payment company’s revenue, your business is referring clients to them – so they need to provide you with support and assistance as well.

 4Make sure the payments company has experience in your vertical market

 Payment card processing isn’t handled the same way for every type of business.
 Viscount says, for example, B2B companies require Level 2 and Level 3 processing that entails capturing specific data: “If you don’t understand it, it will cost that merchant a ton of money.”
-He adds that gasoline stations, grocery stores, local governments, healthcare providers also have specific needs.
+He adds that gasoline stations, grocery stores, local governments, and healthcare providers also have specific needs.
 Your payment processing partner should have a channel support team with experience providing services to clients in the vertical markets you serve.

 5Thoroughly understand fees